-Volcano climbing near Arequipa should definitely be a goal for the outdoor enthusiast in Peru.
+Volcano climbing near Arequipa should be a goal for the outdoor enthusiast in Peru.

-El Misti cone is another prime location where tourists can admire white, volcanic rock.
+El Misti cone is another prime location where tourists admire white volcanic rock.

 Chachani provides one of the higher climbs for those who welcome a challenge.